Subjects > International Trade

 • To operate their exchange rate policies, governments need to know the levels and trends of imports and exports because exchange rates are determined by the demand for different currencies, a large part of which comes from the demand for exports and imports.

-OECD Member countries in the main follow the United Nations guidelines quite closely.
+OECD countries in the main follow the United Nations "International Merchandise Trade Statistics Manual 2010" quite closely.
 As their economies are closely linked through trade flows, it is in their interests to use the same definitions and standards for trade statistics.
 However, there may be practical difficulties relating to the recording of trade in military goods and the valuation of trade between related enterprises.